History of Streetlights & Municipal Power in Columbus

 In 1994, the city leases the trash burning power plant to the Solid Waste Authority.
 However, shortly thereafter the plant closes due to new environmental air regulations.
 The division moves to its current location at 3500 Indianola Avenue in 1999.
 In late 2014, the city's former Dublin Avenue power plant is sold to a private company for redevelopment in what has become known as the Nationwide Boulevard or Arena District area.
 By 2015, the division now has 12,000+ customers and 55,000 streetlights installed across the city.

-The Division's mission statement sums up the philosophy of a century of service: "The Columbus Department of Public Utilities, Division of Power and Water provides reliable streetlighting for people living in or traveling through the city, with the total cost of this system supported by the sale of electricity."
+The Columbus Division of Power's purpose has remained much the same during its more than a century of service: providing reliable street lighting for people living in or traveling through the city, with the total cost of this system supported by the sale of electricity.